John Day (film): Plot

 During his investigation, he learns that police Officer Gautam also seeks the files and wants to sell them to a Mafia-based organization in Dubai.
 Gautam is under pressure from the Mafia to hand over the original documents of "Casablanca Estates".
 John vows to take revenge on the people who have injured his wife and actually eliminates all the informants, including the kidnapper, the bank robbers and others involved.
 He then takes Tabassum as a captive and calls Gautam, and another powerful Mafia Khan Saab at Gautam's place, and there, the truth is revealed.

 Casablanca estate is nothing but 8000 acres of forest land being acquired illegally on papers by Mafia Lord Khan Saab and Dubai based Al Hunain, along with the help of Police Officer Gautam, who works for Khan.
-They had acquired the land, registered it with the insurance company and then set fire to the jungle in order to get heavy compensation.
+They had acquired the land, registered it with the insurance company, and then set fire to the jungle in order to get heavy compensation.
 It was revealed that on that fateful day, when the fire erupted, John Day's daughter Pearl was there for a jungle trip and perished in the same while her boyfriend escaped unhurt.

-Meanwhile, Gautam has a plan to sell the papers for billions to the Dubai-based AG group and settling with his girlfriend abroad.
+Meanwhile, Gautam has a plan to sell the papers for billions to the Dubai-based AG group and settle with his girlfriend abroad.
 When Khan is about to shoot Gautam for his treachery, Tabassum opens fire to save him.
-An ensuing shoot out occurs in the room and results in Tabassum being killed, Khan and his associates, badly wounded and finally, Gautam being shot multiple times by John.
+An ensuing shootout occurs in the room and results in Tabassum being killed, Khan and his associates, badly wounded and finally, Gautam being shot multiple times by John.
 John then shoots Khan Saab too.
 Later he is shown weeping at the graves of his daughter and wife.
 The film ends with a Biblical quote by Mark "For what will it profit a man if he gains the whole world, and loses his own soul?
-Mark 8:36".
+(Mark 8:36).